target-san/subprocess-test/README.md

 # Subprocess test

-Introduces macro and some infrastructure that allows running your test code in separate subprocess and verify it, if needed, inside test invocation, like normal.
+Introduces macro and some infrastructure that allows running your test code in separate subprocess and verify it, if needed, inside test invocation.
 See crate documentation for details.

 Some small examples: